-One of my cakes broke up a little when I turned it out, a rare occurrence for me as I use silicone moulds; I am always taken aback when it happens and not best pleased.
+One of my cakes broke up a little when I turned it out.
+How very annoying.
+This is a rare occurrence for me as I use silicone moulds to bake my cakes in.
+I’m always taken aback when it happens and not best pleased.
 Luckily, I managed to rescue it by gluing most of it back together with the jam and using it as the bottom layer.

-My goodness that jam was good.
+My goodness that vanilla apricot jam was good.
 The cake wasn’t bad either.
-Others thought so too and demonstrated their appreciation by coming up for seconds – no mean feat with the vast array of cakes available.
+Others thought so too and demonstrated their appreciation by coming up for seconds.
+No mean feat with the vast array of cakes available.

 Many thanks to Ellie Michell for continuing to organise our wonderful cakey gatherings.
 As I said the cakes were many and varied and I rather lost the plot on what they were, who had baked them and whether I’d photographed them or not.
 So here follows a random selection: